dk-teknologisk-ALMC/energirobotter-ros-workspace-alex/wattson_description/README.md

    - **Pitch** is positive when moving in front of the robot
    - **Yaw** is positive when turning away from the robot (as if the front face is turning outward)

    Use the **right-hand rule** to ensure the positive rotation around each link’s Z-axis matches these conventions.

+   Link names should have a `link_` prefix to match convention, and the end-effectors (last link in a chain) should be named `link_left_hand`, `link_right_hand`, and `link_head_roll`.
+   > If these need to be changed, changes should also be made in the IK package.

 5. **Name the robot model**
    Assign a name to the robot — this will set the root-link.